CybotAS/CookiebotWP/readme.txt

 ### 4.3.5 ###
 Release date: February 14th 2024

-Cookiebot CMP version 4.3.5 is out!
+Cookiebot by Usercentrics version 4.3.5 is out!
 This release adds custom settings to the TCF integration and removes the TCF version selector.
 Here is the complete list of this update

 ####What's new####
 * Add TCF integration custom settings